gitskim/IntroToNetworkingByStanford/README.md

 * It uses a header checksum to reduce chances of delivering datagram to wrong destinatino.
 * It allows for new versions of IP.
 (IPv4 uses 32 bit addresses.
 IPv6 uses 128 bit addresses.)

+2. traceroute -w 1 www.cs.brown.edu tells you the packet routes to get to www.cs.brown.edu

+3. Packet switching: Independently for each arriving packet, pick its outgoing link.
+If the link is free, sned it.
+Else hold the packet for later.